chap0ng/md-master-thesis/inspiration/24.04.14-assignement-1/readme.md

 ### Potential research questions

-- From Gaslighting to EMF detector, how have technologies accompanied our beliefs in spiritualism?
+- From Gaslighting to EMF detector, how have technologies accompanied our beliefs in spiritualism ?

 - Liminal spaces & the desire to disappear into nostalgia.

-- How Y2K brought back the PlayStation 1 graphics and breakcore music scene?
+- How Y2K brought back the PlayStation 1 graphics and breakcore music scene ?

 #### Some more ...

-- Is my PS1 haunted?
+- Is my PS1 haunted ? (how does videogame consols can be haunted)
 - A traveling journal through digital dungeons. (from Wizardry to Plastiboo fictive video games)

 ---